Element84/PTKTestKit/README.md

 ## Credits

 PTKTestKit is brought to you by [Paul Pilone](http://twitter.com/paulpilone).
 Support is provided by [Element 84](http://www.element84.com).

+This solution was largely based on Brian Coyner's [OCUnit Parameterized Test Case](http://briancoyner.github.io/blog/2011/09/12/ocunit-parameterized-test-case/) example.